felipeksw/CreatorPro-Marlin-Cura/Bootloader/README.md

 ![ICSP Connectors](./../img/ubsasp_icsp_position2.jpg)

 > [!NOTE]
 > Ensure that the motherboard is powered.
-The USBasp cable should provide sufficient power, but if it does not, you will need to supply power otherwise.
+The USBasp cable should provide 5V of power, but if it does not, you will need to supply power otherwise.

 5. Open a command terminal and navigate to the downloaded `Bootloader/` folder.